 Student Loan Origination Fee Update

-The U.S. Department of Education recently increased the student loan origination fees for Direct Subsidized and Unsubsidized loans and for Parent PLUS loans.
-These increases will take effect for loans first disbursed on or after October 1, 2014.
+The U.S. Department of Education recently decreased the student loan origination fees for Direct Subsidized and Unsubsidized loans and for Parent PLUS loans.
+These decreases will take effect for loans first disbursed on or after October 1, 2015.

-Due to federal sequestration, Subsidized and Unsubsidized origination fees will rise from 1.072% to 1.073% of the loan principal.
-Parent PLUS origination fees will rise from 4.288% to 4.292% of the loan principal.
+Due to federal sequestration, Subsidized and Unsubsidized origination fees will decrease from 1.073% to 1.068% of the loan principal.
+Parent PLUS origination fees will decrease from 4.292% to 4.272% of the loan principal.

-Click-->HERE<--for examples of the effect these fee increases will have on students loans.
+Click-->HERE<--for examples of how the loan fee is calculated on students loans.